Introduction

 1. It is recommend to study all the Hiragana and Katakana first before jumping to Kanji.
 Using these first two scripts are used for writing words and particles in Japanese and will greatly help with pronunciation without the issues Romaji presents.

 2. Try writing characters by hand as this helps them stick in memory so much more easier and improve your recognition skills.
-There's websites where you can even print special grid paper commonly used in Japanese schools to practice writing on.
+There are websites where you can even print special grid paper commonly used in Japanese schools to practice writing on.

 3. Don't rely on this website alone, there are plenty of resources such as textbooks, online courses, apps, YouTube videos.
 While not all of these methods may be reliable, you'll eventually find some that work best for you.